At what point do we accept that it is a matter of when, not if, our business falls under attack from external/internal threats, or misplaced trust?

 Practical solutions that provide full visibility into internal traffic and vulnerabilities, and protect assets such as servers and applications, become critical to monitor and mitigate the rise of east-west traffic inside the network(s).

-For more expert opinions on zero trust architecture, join us on 8th April for a free webinar on ‘Navigating the Zero Trust Journey with Tony Scott’ (former CIO for the US Federal Government and for Microsoft).
-Register below:
+For more expert opinions on zero trust architecture, watch our on-demand webinar ‘Navigating the Zero Trust Journey with Tony Scott’ (former CIO for the US Federal Government and for Microsoft):